 [Section 57BA inserted by No. 42 of 2004 s.
 43.]

 57C.
-Notification to Commission
+Weekly payments, WorkCover WA to be notified about

 (1) This section applies in respect of a claim made by a worker for compensation by way of weekly payments that was made after the day fixed by the Minister for the purpose of this section by notice published in the Gazette.